unicode-org/cldr/docs/ldml/tr35-keyboards.md

 1. BCP47 compliant.
    1. Eg, `en`, `sr-Cyrl`, or `en-t-k0-extended`.
-2. Use the minimal language id based on `likelySubtag`s.
+2. Use the minimal language id based on `likelySubtags` (see [Part 1: Likely Subtags](tr35.md#Likely_Subtags))
-   1. Eg, instead of `en-US`, use `en`, and instead of `fr-Latn-FR` use `fr`.
-Because there is `<likelySubtag from="en" to="en_Latn_US"/>`, en-US → en.
+   1. Eg, instead of `fa-Arab`, use `fa`.
    2. The data is in <https://github.com/unicode-org/cldr/tree/main/common/supplemental/likelySubtags.xml>
-3. Keyboard files should be platform-independent, however, a platform id is the first subtag after `-t-k0-` if present.
+3. Keyboard files should be platform-independent, however, if included, a platform id is the first subtag after `-t-k0-`.
 If a keyboard on the platform changes over time, both are dated, eg `bg-t-k0-chromeos-2011`.
 When selecting, if there is no date, it means the latest one.
 4. Keyboards are only tagged that differ from the "standard for each language".
 That is, for each language on a platform, there will be a keyboard with no subtags.
 Subtags with common semantics across languages and platforms are used, such as `-extended`, `-phonetic`, `-qwerty`, `-qwertz`, `-azerty`, …
 5. In order to get to 8 letters, abbreviations are reused that are already in [bcp47](https://github.com/unicode-org/cldr/tree/main/common/bcp47/) -u/-t extensions and in [language-subtag-registry](https://www.iana.org/assignments/language-subtag-registry) variants, eg for Traditional use `-trad` or `-traditio` (both exist in [bcp47](https://github.com/unicode-org/cldr/tree/main/common/bcp47/)).
 6. Multiple languages cannot be indicated in the locale id, so the predominant target is used.